gnaven/Harris_Risk_Analysis/README.txt

 			- Engineers the feature unexp_cost
 			- Engineers the "mean" and "median" features for aggregated values
 			- Produces 3 models with binning structures of 2,3, and 5 bins.
+				- join_binary_scale.csv
+				- join_three_scale.csv
+				- join_five_scale.csv
 		- distribution_analysis.ipynb: Plots the distributions of the data after preparation

 		- prepared_data: 3 csv dataframe files -- Results of data prep

 		- PCA_VM_FA_script_join.ipynb: MAIN DIMENSIONALITY REDUCTION
 			- Generates new risk sum
-			- Generates somponent features with:
+			- Generates component features with:
 				- Principal Component Analysis
 				- PCA+Varimax
+				- Factor Analysis
+			- Ouptuts 3 dataframe csv files from input binning structure for:
-				- Factor Analysis models.
+				- PCA, PCA+Varimax, Factor Analysis
 		- PCA_NoiseReduceFigure.ipynb: Generates an example graphic of pca noise reduction.
 		- PLOT_PCA.ipynb: Plots figures for the distributions of the data on the PCA model
 		- PLOT_Varimax.ipynb: Plots figures for the distributions of the data on the PCA + Varimax Model.